Shuttle tanker

 A shuttle tanker is a ship designed for oil transport from an off-shore oil field as an alternative to constructing oil pipelines.
 It is equipped with off-loading equipment compatible with the oil field in question.
 This normally consists of a taut hawser arrangement or dynamic positioning to maintain the position relative to the field, an off-loading arrangement of pipes, and redundant safety systems to ensure that the potentially flammable crude oil is handled safely in a harsh environment.

 Shuttle tankers initially started operating in the North Sea.
-They are now in use also in Brazil, and trials have been carried out in Gulf Of Mexico.
+They are now in use also in Brazil and Canada.
+Trials have been carried out in Gulf Of Mexico.
 There are plans to take up such operation in the Arctic Sea, north of western Russia.